-Making syrup is really easy!
-Here I have collected the most important basics for the production of your own personal homemade syrup.
+Making syrup from herbs and flowers is really easy!
+Here I have collected the most important basics for the production of your own personal homemade syrup with a herbal infusion.

-1. Sterile bottles
+- Sterile bottles

 The bottles must be sterile, otherwise the syrup does not last as long and can get moldy.
 There are several methods, for example: